nefarius/Nefarius.Utilities.DotNetInstaller/README.md

 ## About

-Offers a couple of utility methods to detect if .NET 7 Desktop or ASP.NET is currently installed.
-Consumer can then decide to invoke the runtime installers as well.
+Offers a couple of utility methods to detect if .NET Desktop or ASP.NET is currently installed.
+Consumers can then decide to invoke the runtime installers as well.